FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 <img src="images/env&cmdlinetools_2.png">

-You should see output similar to this, though the version may be different:
+You should see the following output, although the version may be different:
 ```
 Docker version 18.09.7, build 2d0083d
 ```